A class of skew-regular quaternary Hadamard matrices: A class of skew-regular quaternary Hadamard matrices

-Let $n$ be the order of a skew-regular quaternary Hadamard matrix, then $n$ is a sum of two integer squares.
-If $n$ is expressed as a sum of two integer squares in only one way, then the row sums can be assumed to be of the form $a+bi$, for integers $a,b$.
-The main construction of the paper follows.
+The main construction relies on manipulating the rows and columns of the standard Paley matrix, defined below. \begin{thm}[\cite{paley1933}] Let $p$ be an odd prime power.
+Then there is a symmetric conference matrix of order $n=q+1$, defined by \end{thm}

-\begin{thm} Let $p$ be an odd prime.
-Then there exists a regular quaternary Hadamard matrix of order $p^2+1$ with row sum $p+i$. \end{thm} \begin{proof} Let $q=p^2$.
-We work over the finite field $\mathbb{F}_q$.
-First, form the conference matrix
+\begin{thm} Let $p$ be an odd prime power.
+Then there exists a skew-regular quaternary Hadamard matrix of order $p^2+1$ with row sum $1-pi$. \end{thm} \begin{proof} Let $q=p^2$ and $C$ be the symmetric conference matrix of order $n=q+1$ defined in Theorem \ref{paley}.
+Since $C$ is symmetric, $H = I_n-iC$ forms a skew-type quaternary Hadamard matrix of order $n$.
+Index the first row and column of $H$ by the symbol $\infty$, and the remaining rows and columns by elements of $\mathbb{F}_q$ as in the construction of $C$.